Austin College Bulletin 2020-2021

 A student becomes a member of a class only by registering or adding the class through the proper procedures via WebHopper (more information regarding registration procedures can be found online with the Registrar’s Office).
 The student’s mentor must approve registration for a student for each term.
 The faculty access class rolls through WebHopper.
 When a student’s name appears on the WebHopper class roll, the student has officially registered for the class.
 Any course for which a student registers will be recorded with an appropriate grade on the student’s transcript unless the student drops the course through the proper procedure.
 A student is expected to attend and participate in each course for which he or she registered until officially withdrawn from that course.

-Continuing students may register for no more than 4.75 course credit units during the November and April registration period.
-Students may not add a fifth full credit course until the day after classes commence and all entering freshman and transfer students have registered.
+Continuing students may register for no more than 4.75 course credit units during the November and April registration periods.
+Students may not add a fifth full credit course until after classes commence for the term and all entering freshman and transfer students have registered.

 Change of Registration